 So don’t let the lack of height difference fool you.
 The path is taking you through the valley with mountains all around you.
 There are lots of soggy parts and sometimes you’re walking on a rocky surface for kilometers (your ankles will loooove that…) or wooden planks.
 On the track you have to be prepared for everything; rain, wind, snow, hail or bright sun.
 And are things not going as planned and do you have to abort the trip?
 Then it isn’t as simple as just calling someone and be picked up… If you have to abandon the track, going back to the nearest checkpoint and being flown out by a helicopter is the only (pricey) option.
 So it’s important to carry plenty of food and clothes that are up for the challenge.

 Participating in the Classic?

 As a nature lover and hiker, participating in the Fjällräven Classic is a must!
-In 2019, the Classic will probably take place from 9 t0 16 August.
-Keep an eye on the Classic website for definitive dates and ticket sales for 2019.
+In 2020, the Classic will take place from August 7th till August 14th.
+Keep an eye on the Classic website for definitive dates and ticket sales for 2020.
 Tickets usually go on sale in early January.
 But beware: tickets for the Classic are always sold out fairly quickly.
 So you want to participate, make sure you are on time.
-One ticket will set you back 2300 krona (which is about 225 euro’s).
+One ticket will set you back 2300 krona (which is about 225 euros).
 For that fee, you’ll get more than just a ticket to start the Classic.
 It includes transport from the airport or train station from Kiruna to the base camp, transport from the base camp in Kiruna to the start in Nikkaluokta, transport of your luggage to Abisko, food on the go, a trekking pass, map of the area, garbage bag, some treats on the way and of course an unforgettable experience!

 Do you have any questions about the trip?
 Or do you want to have some tips on how to prepare for the Classic or the gear you have to bring?
 Leave a comment and I’ll be happy to help 🙂